auliyaapri/auliyaapri/README.md

 ## 🚀 Hi, I'm Auliya Apriwiguna

-I am a passionate full stack developer currently in my 8th semester at a university in Jakarta.
-I have a keen interest in the following technologies:
+I’m a Final Year Student in Information Systems at Bina Sarana Informatika University, currently in my 8th semester.
+I am a passionate Full Stack Developer with a strong interest in Full Stack Web Development, System Analysis, and Machine Learning.
+I am eager to apply my skills in the following technologies:

 - 🐘 **PHP**
 - 🚀 **Laravel**